Implement premium apps features

 Step 1: Decide what Premium apps features to implement

-1. Before you start implementing premium app features, send us a Slack message to provide us with:
+1. Before you start implementing premium app features, confirm the following with us:

-• A list of the distinct premium features you'd like to build — or let us know if you plan to make the whole app paywalled.
+• A list of the distinct features you'd like to make premium and/or billable.

 • The App ID(s) you're using.
 If you're using separate apps for different stages of your development workflow (for example: development, staging, production), provide all relevant App IDs.